Flutterwave/Node-v3/documentation/beneficiary.md

     try {
         const payload = {

-            "id":"2923" //This is the unique identifier for the beneficiary you intend to fetch.
+            "id": "2923" //This is the unique identifier for the beneficiary you intend to fetch.
 It is returned in the call to create a beneficiary as data.id.

         }
         const response = await flw.Beneficiary.fetch(payload)